I’ve noticed that the fashion gods have decided that the 1980’s are returning once again – and Punk is no longer looked

 Specialty shops, mail order, or DIY fashion

 For Old School Punks, there wasn’t anything like Hot Topic catering to the teenage Punk like today.

-If we wanted something Punk to wear, we had three choices: specialty shops who carried those crazy clothes and accessories, mail order from our favorite music magazines or DIY fashion, which left the styling to our own imaginations.
+If we wanted something Punk to wear, we had three choices: specialty shops that carried those crazy clothes and accessories, mail orders from our favorite music magazines, or DIY fashion, which left the styling to our own imaginations.

 Our style was a combination of DIY, biker, and even some BDSM.
 From torn fishnets to ripped shirts held together with safety pins and everything imaginable in between, the 80’s Punk had to get creative with our clothing, as well as our hair.